-The Noico Green liner is Noico’s answer to Dynamat’s Dynaliner.
-The 170 mil sheets come in 18 square foot packs.
+The Noico Red liner is Noico’s answer to Dynamat’s Dynaliner.
+The 150 mil sheets come in 18 square foot packs.
 This product is actually closed-cell polyethylene foam that serves as both heat and sound insulation.
 It will easily withstand temperatures up to 190 degrees Fahrenheit.
 However, you shouldn’t use it as a heat shield.

-These liners are both meant to block the noise coming out of your engine.
-They’re also supposed to prevent the heat from the engine from damaging the paint on top of the hood.
+These liners are meant to block the noise and heat/cold from entering your car.
 Additionally, the fact that this material is water, oil, and petrol-resistant is also pretty great.

 3. Kilmat Automotive Sound Deadening Mat